awslabs/aws-java-nio-spi-for-s3/README.md

 Configurations use the following order of precedence from highest to lowest:

+1. Local parameters
-1. Java properties
+2. Java properties
-2. Environment variables
+3. Environment variables
-3. Default values
+4. Default values

 #### S3 limits